themouette/fossil-view/README.markdown

 });
 ```

-### Include the whole script
+### Including The Whole Script

-In your HTML, just incude the generated script :
+In your HTML, just incude the generated script:

 ``` javascript
 <html>